Omar-Abdel-Wahab/Main-Memory-Algorithms/README.md

 # Main-Memory-Algorithms

-Covers an emulation of the page-replacement algorithms like : First In First Out, Least Recently Used, Optimal, Second Chance, and Enhanced Second Chance.
+Covers an emulation of the page-replacement algorithms like : First In First Out, Least Recently Used, Optimal, Least Frequently Used, Second Chance, and Enhanced Second Chance.

 ### Reference